-In realising these opportunities, the architecture must be exemplar, applying a considered scale, form and façade to create a building that fulfils the needs of occupants; integrates with its streetscape; and positively adds to the city's environment and skyline.
+In realising these opportunities, the architecture must be exemplar, applying a considered scale, form and facade to create a building that fulfils the needs of occupants; integrates with its streetscape; and positively adds to the city's environment the prominence and elegance of the tower.
+Shoulder heights no greater than 1/3rd of the tower are considered to effectively balance these requirements; but the City Council will assess shoulder height and form on a case by case basis, considering the surrounding context and wider proposal.